Pale04/Papayagrams/ErrorCodes.md

 301. Cannot send a friend request.
 You have sent a friend request before and is pending
 302. Cannot send a friend request.
 You have a pending friend request from that player.
 303. Cannot send a friend request.
 You are already friends.
 304. Cannot send a friend request.
-Your relationship is blocked
+Your relationship is blocked.
+305.

 ## Pregame
 401. Game room not found or doesn't exist.